Our website uses cookies for statistical purposes.

 6. Romanian citizenship.

-Short-term stays in Romania are visa-free in Romania for EU/EEA citizens, as well as citizens of Canada, Israel, Japan, the United States of America and other countries.
-If you want to relocate to Romania, however, applying for a long-term residence permit becomes mandatory for purposes involving employment, business, or family reunification.
-Discussing the mandatory steps before arrival to the country is advisable in all cases for those who wish to move to Romania.
+Short-term stays in Romania are visa-free in Romania for EU/EEA citizens, as well as citizens of Canada, Israel, Japan, the United States of America, and other countries.

 The short-stay visa can be issued with one or more trips and is granted on condition of the fulfillment of several criteria established by law.